When Does the Second Remake of "King Kong" (2005) Take Place?

 1933 AD

-We know this because a billboard is visible during the Times Square sequence in New York City for the film "M" (1931), which released in the United States of America in April of 1933 AD.
+More specifically, during the Times Square sequence a large billboard is visible for the film "M" (1931), which released in the United States of America in April of 1933 AD.
+So it is most likely April of 1933 AD at the end of the story.

 It has been retroactively absorbed into the MonsterVerse Universe at a chronologically early spot (a first chronological film to feature King Kong) and can be watched at its timeline point, as an extended flashback before "Godzilla vs. Kong" (2021) [with or without the "Monarch: Legacy of Monsters" (2023) TV show], or entirely separately.